 WHY is this important?
 Audiences have Zoom fatigue.
-It’s hard to pay attention and they’re more distracted than ever.
+It’s hard to pay attention during virtual presentations and they’re more distracted than ever.
 If you don’t get viewers’ attention, you’re not going to get them to understand.
 If you don’t get them to understand, you’re never going to get them to buy in to whatever it is that you’re presenting or selling.

 It’s also reputational.
 People were very forgiving during the early stages of this pandemic but now they’re expecting higher quality from virtual presentations.
 If you don’t have the basics together, people are going to start asking “What else don’t you have together?”
 As a professional speaker your audiences are probably thinking “If you can’t master this, what else are you unable to master?”